 Do not wait until the end of lab to be checked off for multiple checkpoints.
-If there is a queue the TA/mentor will only check you off for one checkpoint at a time and ask you to add your name to the end of the queue for the next checkpoint.
-Class ends 10 minutes before the hour and no checkpoints may be earned after this time.
+If the queue is sizeable, the TA/mentor will only check you off for one checkpoint at a time and ask you to add your name to the end of the queue for the next checkpoint.
+Each lab period is 1 hour and 50 minutes long.
+The office hour queue for help and checkpoints may close up to 10 minutes before the end of the lab period.
+Barring extenuating circumstances, no checkpoints may be earned outside of the lab period.